Night Sky and Telescope Viewing

 What we plan to observe

 We show you as many objects as we can through the telescopes.
 This number will depend on how clear the sky is.
 If the sky is 100% clear we see all the planned objects.
 If it is a 50% clear sky we should see 50% of the planned objects.
-We aim for 6 people per telescope on average to try and avoid long queues.
+If the list is blank press the download button.

 When are the planets visible (First session):